HoBeZwe/SphericalScattering.jl/docs/src/index.md

 - ✓ PEC sphere
 - ⌛ PMC sphere
 - ⌛ Dielectric sphere (only for uniform field)
-- ⌛ Mulitlayer dielectric sphere (only for uniform field)
+- ⌛ Multilayer dielectric sphere (only for uniform field)
-- ⌛ Mulitlayer dielectric sphere with PEC core (only for uniform field)
+- ⌛ Multilayer dielectric sphere with PEC core (only for uniform field)

 !!! note